silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/00_Unit_Testing.md

 Ensure you [import](http://php.net/manual/en/language.namespaces.importing.php#example-252) any classes you need for the test, including `SilverStripe\Dev\SapphireTest` or `SilverStripe\Dev\FunctionalTest`.
 </div>

-A SilverStripe unit test is created by extending one of two classes, [api:SapphireTest] or [api:FunctionalTest].
+A SilverStripe unit test is created by extending one of two classes, [api:SilverStripe\Dev\SapphireTest] or [api:SilverStripe\Dev\FunctionalTest].

 [api:SapphireTest] is used to test your model logic (such as a `DataObject`), and [api:FunctionalTest] is used when you want to test a `Controller`, `Form` or anything that requires a web page.